 Avoid the crowds that can form at soccer matches, as such events have led to incidents of violence.

 You should be accompanied by a guide on your travels or use a guide to help plan your travel.

-Canadians must present a passport to visit Tunisia, which must be valid for at least three months beyond the date of your expected departure from Tunisia.
+Your passport must be valid for at least 3 months beyond the date you expect to leave Tunisia.

 Tourist visa: Not required

 Canadians do not require a visa to visit Tunisia for less than 90 days.
 If you intend to stay in Tunisia longer, contact the Embassy of the Republic of Tunisia in Ottawa for information about visa, work permit or temporary resident status regulations prior to your departure.
 In Tunisia, you must report to the police station or the Ministry of the Interior.

 Tunisian authorities may ask Canadians with Tunisian citizenship to enter Tunisia on their Tunisian passports.
 If Canadians with Tunisian citizenship are able to enter on a Canadian passport, it is likely that they will be required to obtain a Tunisian passport before exiting the country.
 Dual citizens have been questioned and as a result have missed their flights.
 If your Tunisian passport is no longer valid, it is recommended that you contact the Tunisian embassy in Ottawa prior to travel.